BBBalls/hillside_hermitage_archive/_posts/2023-08-28-essay-Anigha-Sila_is_Samadhi.md

 So then, it is *volitional lust* **towards** that which manifests within the world (the 6 sense bases) that constitutes sensuality.
 Anything less than this is just a “pretty thing in the world”.
-But how would one pick up the “hint” of that *volitional lust*?
-Is it by whether the perception of the object is present *at all*?
+But how would one pick up the “hint” of that *volitional lust? *Is it by whether the perception of the object is present *at all*?
 Would it be instead by the intensity of emotional pressure, the feeling that accompanies the thought?
 Would it be by the *possibilities*/intentions *(cetanā)* implied in it?[^27]